HucksApp/Make-cln-sht/README.md

 * 2  -> The exit status is two if make encounters any errors.
 It will print messages describing the particular errors.

-* 1  -> The exit status is one if you use the ‘-q’ flag and make determines that some target is not already up to date
+* 1  -> The exit status is one if you use the `-q` flag and make determines that some target is not already up to date

 ## makefile 📄
 makefile contains a set of rules or actions (Goals) used to build an application